 If not, or if you need to handle concurrent writing by multiple processes, MySQL or Postgres.
 Not because they are best for this job, but because they are common.
 Honestly, though, unless this is a live production service for many users, you should probably be using a disk-backed store.

-Maybe you can make this easier using Blaze.
+Maybe you can make numerical work easier using Blaze?

 Blaze translates a subset of modified NumPy and Pandas-like syntax to databases and other computing systems.
 Blaze allows Python users a familiar interface to query data living in other data storage systems.